Uberspace/lab/source/guide_jenkins.rst

 Install service
 ---------------

-We create the service file ~/etc/services.d/jenkins.ini and fill it with:
+We create the service file ``~/etc/services.d/jenkins.ini`` and fill it with:

 ::

  [program:jenkins]
  directory=%(ENV_HOME)s/Jenkins/jenkins_home
- command=java -jar ../jenkins.war --httpPort=[yourPort]
+ command=java -jar ../jenkins.war

-Remember to replace [yourPort] with the port you want to use (8080 is the default, but you can really use anything you'd like between 1024 and 65535).

 After that refresh and update the daemons and check if everything worked out: